-An ibis cemetery locarted at the edge of the cultivated land towards the Royal Tombs was also excavated. which was comprised of 93 jars of baked and unbaked mud containing the remains of mostly ibises but also other animal mummies and bones of other species.
+An ibis cemetery locarted at the edge of the cultivated land towards the Royal Tombs was also excavated. which was comprised of 93 jars of baked and unbaked mud mostly containing the remains of ibises but also other animal mummies and the bones of other species.
 Thomas Whittemore opened about 150 jars that has been found in this and the previous season and recorded 2500 specimens.

 A small bronze lamp and a large leaden storage vessel was kept by Cairo.

 Loat, W. Leonard S. 1914.
 Ibis Cemetery at Abydos.
 The Journal of Egyptian Archaeology 1.1, 40.

 Naville, Edouard 1914.
 Excavations at Abydos: the great pool and the tomb of Osiris.
 Journal of Egyptian Archaeology 1 (3), 159-167.

 Peet, T. Eric 1914.
 The year's work at Abydos.
 Journal of Egyptian Archaeology 1 (1), 37-39.

 Whittemore, Thomas 1914."The ibis cemetery at Abydos: 1914", The Journal of Egyptian Archaeology, Vol. 1, No. 4, 248-249.